How to Improve Your Cell Signal: Free and Paid Options

 A femtocell (or microcell/network extender) is a piece of equipment that converts broadband landline internet into a cellular signal (and vice versa).
 Think of it as your own little cell tower.

 Each service provider has their own branded spin on the femtocell, so look for names like AT&T Microcell, Verizon Network Extender, T-Mobile CellSpot, Sprint Airave or Magic Box.
 Keep in mind, some carriers have begun phasing out their femtocell programs.

 The average femtocell costs between $100 and $300, along with a monthly subscription fee to add on top of your existing internet bill.
 Also, to work properly, you'll need a minimum speed of up to 10 Mbps download and 5 MB Mbps on your landline internet.

-While the device itself is a little cheaper than a cell phone signal booster, the service fees can add up over time.
-If you’re looking for a temporary fix, then a femtocell could help, but a cell phone signal booster is still your best option for strong, long-term coverage.
+While the device itself is a little cheaper than a cell signal repeater, the service fees can add up over time.
+If you’re looking for a temporary fix, then a femtocell could help, but a cell signal booster is still your best option for strong, long-term coverage.